Cuisine and Etiquette

 Food is one way to experience another culture – and provides a multi-sensory experience for learners.
 The focus of this activity about mealtime etiquette focuses on how manners reflect cultural norms.
 Teachers from Sierra Leone, Uganda, and Zambia provided the descriptions.

-Large sheets of paper, white board, or computer with projector.
+In-person: Large sheets of paper, white board, or computer with projector.

 - Divide the class into three groups for Sierra Leone, Uganda, and Zambia.